hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 * `cdn_frontdoor_origin_group_id` - (Required) The resource ID of the Frontdoor Origin Group.
 Changing this forces a new Frontdoor Route to be created.

-* `cdn_frontdoor_origin_ids` - (Required) One or more Frontdoor Origin resource IDs this Frontdoor Route will link to.
+* `cdn_frontdoor_origin_ids` - (Required) One or more Frontdoor Origin resource IDs that this Frontdoor Route will link to.
 Changing this forces a new Frontdoor Route to be created.

 * `supported_protocols` - (Required) One or more Protocols supported by this Frontdoor Route.
 Possible values are `Http` or `Https`.